Questions

 results = q.run()

 This will generate a Results object that contains a single Result representing the response to the question and information about the model used.
 If the model to be used has not been specified (as in the above example), the run method delivers the question to the default LLM (run Model() to check the current default LLM).
-We can inspect the response and model used by calling the select and print methods on the components of the results that we want to display.
+We can inspect the response and model used by calling the select method and passing it the names of components of the results that we want to display in a table.
 For example, we can print just the answer to the question:

 Output: